By Holly Leitner

 Today, the 13-bedroom home, once a fully functioning lakefront estate complete with servants' quarters and private farm, whispers its story through the details - and via history-buff tour guides.

 Traditionally, women and children came up around Memorial Day and stayed through October.
 Days passed by watching regattas, embroidering, walking to the neighbors' two miles down the road.
 Gwen Tveter, secretary of the administrative board of the Black Point Historic Preserve, points out that, back then, if you wanted to communicate with the city you wrote a letter with a gold-crusted blotter and inkwell, which still sits there today.

 And if you wanted to dance, you made the music yourself on the grand piano.
 “The piano was as vital as the kitchen stove,” said Tveter.

 Visitors can see the same piano the family gathered round when Conrad's daughter Emma, who was a concert pianist, played on the 50th anniversary of the home.

 Black Point was a way of life-and with that came summer lessons and chores for the children.
 The favorite chore of all was raising the flag.
 At the age of 14, each child would undertake the coming-of-age ritual of raising the American flag from the tower.
 When visitors voyaged from Williams Bay across the water, they could always see that flag inviting them to Black Point.
 It was the symbol of Seipp's American dream manifested.

 And today, thousands of visitors voyage across Geneva's busier waters, see that flag waving, and visit a turn-of-the-century lifestyle for just a couple hours.

-Tours leave the Geneva Lake docks seven days a week, from May 24 through October.
-Ticket prices are $34 for adults, $32 for seniors, $28 for youths, $22 for children.
-For more information on tours or special events at the estate, call (262) 248-1888 or visit www.cruiselakegeneva.com.
+Tours leave from the Geneva Lake docks.
+For more information on tours or special events at the estate, visit www.cruiselakegeneva.com.